Oakthorpe: The Methodist Church

 The present building (the chapel and large school room) dates back to 1869, when the site was used as the village school.
 The Methodists used the building for education and catered for around 140 children until 1907 when Leicestershire County Council leased the school rooms as a 'public elementary school' instead.
 Nowadays, the present day primary school still use the building for whole school assemblies.
 The Church is now regularly used for Sunday worships, baptisms, weddings, funerals and carol services.
-Currently the community are attempting to improve the 'community atmosphere' by improving the Methodist Church.
-Their mission is to 'create an accessible entrance, foyer, kitchen with lounge and to restructure the toilet facilities within the existing 'Schoolroom' area.
-The whole area is to be independently heated rather than use the oil fired central heating system, improving their energy efficiency'.

 The chapel is now closed for worship.